Chart Color Schemes

 Infrastructure

-Millicent has emerging levels of nearby infrastructure activity, ranking in the 27thth percentile nationally
+Millicent has emerging levels of nearby infrastructure activity, ranking in the 29thth percentile nationally

-Three projects are identified by AreaSearch as potentially impacting the area: Stringy Bark Drive Residential Subdivision, Wattle Range Council General Code Amendment, Limestone Coast Hydrogen Hub (LCH2), and Lower Limestone Coast Water Allocation Plan.
+AreaSearch has identified three projects that could impact the area: Stringy Bark Drive Residential Subdivision, Wattle Range Council General Code Amendment, Limestone Coast Hydrogen Hub (LCH2), and Lower Limestone Coast Water Allocation Plan.
+These are the key projects with potential significance.

 Professional plan users can use the search below to filter and access additional projects.